Iagohtavares/Shopping_cart/README.md

 \$ yarn
 ```

-Instalar as dependencias do projeto com o comando:
+Instalar as dependencias do projeto com comando:
 ```
 \$ yarn